Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

-In the other direction, let $\beta'$ be an assignment extending $\beta$.
+\begin{claim} If $\inst$ is a \yes-instance that admits an assignment $\beta'$ extending $\beta$ that violates at most $k$ constraints of total weight at most $W$, then $\inst'$ is a \yes-instance. \end{claim} \begin{proofofclaim} Let $\beta'$ be as in the statement.
 We define a set $Z$ of arcs and $C$ of pairs in $\inst'$ as follows.
-For every constraint $\constraint$ in $\inst$ that is violated by $\beta'$ (and is not in $Y_0 \cup Y_1$), we look at the formula $\phi_{\constraint}$ and add to $Z$ and $C$ all arcs and pairs, respectively, corresponding to the assignments and clauses of $\phi_{\constraint}$ that are violated by $\beta'$.
-It suffices to show that $Z$ is an $st$-mincut and that every clause violated by $Z$ is contained in $C$.
+For every constraint $\constraint$ in $\cF'$ that is violated by $\beta'$, we look at the formula $\phi_{\constraint}$ and add to $Z$ and $C$ all arcs and pairs, respectively, corresponding to the assignments and clauses of $\phi_{\constraint}$ that are violated by $\beta'$.
+It suffices to show that $Z$ is an $st$-cut and that every clause violated by $Z$ is contained in $C$.